ceyhunsen/ceyhunsen.github.io/_adventures/2024-06-29-kapanca-ancient-harbor-trip.md

 ---

 I went Mudanya/Bursa to see Kapanca Ancient Harbor from Istanbul, my home.
-Along the way, I was astonished by the view of both old Yalova to Bursa and Mudanya's road along the shoreline.
+Along the way, I was astonished by the view of both Yalova to Bursa road and Mudanya road along the shoreline.
 Unfortunately, I couldn't take any photos while I was riding (obviously).